roman-milk/roman-milk.github.io/she-male-school-a-teacher-seduced.md

  Reaching me, she pulled my pantyhose down and rubbed her cock up and down my ass crack.
 I was praying she wasn't going to take my ass, at least not now and was thankful when I felt her cock touch my pussy lips.
 She leaned over me and asked, "Ready for me to make my earlier e-mail promises come true."

  "Yeeeeeees," I moaned, her cock between my pussy lips but not yet in me.
-Report_Story #8